pastel-pickup/nlp-drug-recommend/mvp.md

 SpaCy was downloaded and tested on 3 sample reviews.
 Will only use 3 reviews as a sample with SpaCy moving forward.

+# Moving Forward

+I will refine the text pre-processing step with SpaCy as well as other techniques in NLTK.
+I will look into CorEx to anchor "negative" and "positive" feeling words.
+I will look for the best web-based recommendation system that can be built with Streamlit and design its schematic.